carlvellotti/meme-mage/src/docs/MEME_GENERATOR.md

   size: number;              // Font size for all labels (40-120)
   color: 'white' | 'black';  // Text color for all labels
-  strokeWeight: number;      // Stroke weight as multiplier of font size }
+  strokeWeight: number;      // Stroke weight as multiplier of font size
+  backgroundColor: 'black' | 'white' | 'transparent'; // Background color for all labels
+  backgroundOpacity: number; // Background opacity (0.1-1.0) for all labels }
 ```

+#### Label Background Options
+- **Color Options**:
+  - Black: High contrast on light backgrounds
+  - White: High contrast on dark backgrounds
+  - Transparent: No background, just text and stroke
+- **Opacity Control**:
+  - Adjustable from 10% to 100%
+  - Only available when a non-transparent background is selected
+  - Provides fine-tuning for visibility vs. obtrusiveness
+- **Implementation**:
+  - Uses RGBA color values for proper transparency
+  - Renders a slightly padded rectangle behind each label
+  - Applies consistently in both regular and cropped mode
+  - Maintains proper z-indexing with text

 ### 4. Background Image System
 - Unsplash API integration with proper attribution